azad4me/ELF_fake_virus/README.md

 # Ethical hacking.
 Building Applications for security training
-This a learning project aimed for training on the possible behaviour of C-developed viruses.
+This is a learning project aimed for training on the possible behaviour of C-developed viruses.

 ## A study example for Linux machines
 * A basic virus sample  aimed for Linux machines using ELF (Executable and Linkable Format) concepts